 An American actor who leveraged viral rom-com charm in 'The Kissing Booth' into a leading-man role advocating for LGBTQ+ representation in 'Red, White & Royal Blue'.

-Taylor Zakhar Perez represents a new wave of leading men who blend classic Hollywood charisma with modern sensibility.
+Taylor Zakhar Perez played Alex Claremont-Diaz, the son of the U.S. President who falls for a British prince, in Amazon's 'Red, White & Royal Blue.'
 His breakout came via Netflix's 'The Kissing Booth' sequels, where his portrayal of the charming Marco earned him instant internet fame.
-Rather than typecasting, this became a springboard.
-He showed comedic chops in the raucous 1970s-set series 'Minx,' but his defining moment arrived with Amazon's 'Red, White & Royal Blue.'
-As Alex Claremont-Diaz, the son of the U.S. President who falls for a British prince, Perez delivered a performance that was both swoon-worthy and substantively political.
-The role cemented him as a star for a progressive generation, championing a major LGBTQ+ love story with warmth, intelligence, and palpable chemistry, transforming him from a rom-com interest into a symbol of inclusive storytelling.
+Rather than typecasting, that role became a springboard.
+He showed comedic chops in the 1970s-set series 'Minx.'
+But his defining moment arrived with the romantic comedy on Amazon.
+Perez delivered a performance both swoon-worthy and substantively political.
+He championed a major LGBTQ+ love story with warmth, intelligence, and palpable chemistry, transforming himself from a rom-com interest into a symbol of inclusive storytelling.

 1981–1996